Futureproof University Jargon Buster — woman on bed with laptop and textbooks

 An undergraduate is a student studying their first degree (Bachelor’s).
 Undergraduate degrees last 3 to 4 years.

-If you’re a new student, make sure you sign up with Student Beans to receive amazing student discounts and offers
+If you’re a new student, check out our freshers guide and make sure you sign up with Student Beans to receive amazing student discounts and offers